happner/happner/docs/restcomponent.md

   var token = result.data.token;

-  //you can get a description o fthe services
+  //you can get a description of the services

    restClient.get('http://localhost:10000/rest/describe?happn_token=' + token).on('complete', function(result){